 Kerri: That’s actually the main thing that led us to get in touch with Reward Gateway.
 The childcare and early education sectors are thriving at the moment, and there’s more competition than ever when it comes to hanging onto our best people.

 We had to think creatively and put something in place that would encourage staff to choose us over other options.
 That meant asking our existing employees exactly what they wanted and acting on it.

 As Head of Sesame Lane, what was it that first led you to invest in a digital reward and recognition platform?

 When I first looked at digital platforms, my initial way of thinking was based around cost and budget per employee.
-I thought we just needed the ability to offer staff spot prizes for their great work, something like $50 vouchers or similar.
-Having reviewed different systems and meeting with Reward Gateway, I realized there’s so much more to it.
+I thought we just needed the ability to offer staff spot prizes for their great work, something like £50 vouchers or similar.
+Having reviewed different systems and meeting with Reward Gateway, I realised there’s so much more to it.

 There are so many things that our staff now love, from the eCards to the automated ‘Years of Service’ rewards.
-The Wellbeing Center has been a huge success, too.
+The Wellbeing Centre has been a huge success, too.

-While we like having the option of customizing everything ourselves, the ready-to-go content and functionalities curated by Reward Gateway are fantastic.
+While we like having the option of customising everything ourselves, the ready-to-go content and functionalities curated by Reward Gateway are fantastic.
 It’s been such a good saving on our internal time and resources.